ecofriendly homestead

 Learn more about how cover crops benefit the soil and the planet with our informational guide, or read up on which cover crop is best for your gardens needs here.

-2. save seeds
+2. Save seeds

 Build more resiliency and self sufficiency into your garden by saving your own seeds.
 During this time of year, many plants have likely gone to seed.
 If these plants are healthy, robust, and free from disease, gather the seeds and store them in labeled envelopes in a dry space.